talal-nabulsi/algo-spork/DP/Knapsack/CoinChangeI + II(only II is knapsack).md

     // You should definitely memorize this one, its a good trick
     // Because we can reuse items we don't have to go to previous row, and we can do it 1D

-        // Identical to Combination Sum IV excpet for the fact this one doesn't allow combinations of the same sequence
+    // Similar to Combination Sum IV excpet for the fact this one doesn't allow combinations of the same sequence

     public int change(int amount, int[] coins) {
         int[] dp = new int[amount + 1];